 To modify or transform our energetic state it is not enough to simply alter, suppress or arrest our emotional patterns.
-After all if you have anger and you choose to swallow it down, hide it and appear ‘soft’ rather than react with an explosive outburst the anger is still there, it is only your outer expression that is different.
+After all, if you have anger and you choose to swallow it down, hide it and appear ‘soft’ rather than react with an explosive outburst the anger is still there, it is only your outer expression that is different.
 The hidden anger creates a stagnation whereas the explosion creates an excess of energy.
 It is the emotion itself, which needs to be cleared and removed from the body.

 There are 3 simple practices that when applied to our daily life can assist in removing and clearing our emotional patterns by bringing energetic harmony and balance to our body and mind.
-These components consist of self-love, mediation and stillness and are what is esoterically termed as being in “ the livingness” or coming from the heart.
+These components consist of self-love, meditation and stillness and are what is esoterically termed as being in “ the livingness” or coming from the heart.

-It is not a selfish or self-indulgent practice however; it is a way of living, which allows you to attain a connection with your true being or essence.
+It is not a selfish or self-indulgent practice, however; it is a way of living, which allows you to attain a connection with your true being or essence.

-Self-love as the name suggests encompasses loving and caring for yourself.
+Self-love, as the name suggests, encompasses loving and caring for yourself.
 It entails looking within for what you seek rather than relying on the world and others for love, acceptance and recognition.

 Imagine caring for yourself as though you were caring for a young child.
 This would embody tenderness, compassion and unconditional love for yourself.
 By living this way you are free to wisely choose what your body requires to sustain it energetically.
 You will come to know what foods and lifestyle choices are in line with your heart and are suitable and loving for you.

 Self-love for you may mean choosing to eat fresh fruit and vegetables, drinking plenty of fluids, avoiding dairy, wheat or alcohol, taking moderate exercise, going to bed early after unwinding from the day, taking a jumper in case the weather turns cold, resting when you need to, meditating and so on.
 It may mean choosing not to put yourself in a situation or environment that you know is unhealthy for you.
-It is acknowledging when you feel too tired or have too much on then saying no to more responsibilities and activities that would otherwise drain your energy.
+It is acknowledging when you feel too tired or has too much on then saying no to more responsibilities and activities that would otherwise drain your energy.